Gwyneth Paltrow Publishes Explicit Guide To Anal Sex On Her Goop Website

 — Laurence Barber (@bortlb) March 24, 2017

-Paltrow claimed in her article that the act has lately become “practically standard in the modern bedroom repertoire,” but cautioned that “its prevalence doesn’t change the fact that it’s the riskiest sexual behavior in terms of HIV and other STDs.”
+Paltrow claimed in her article that the act has lately become “practically standard in the modern bedroom repertoire,” but she cautioned that “its prevalence doesn’t change the fact that it’s the riskiest sexual behavior in terms of HIV and other STDs.”

 “First it was shocking, then it was having a cultural moment, now it’s practically standard in the modern bedroom repertoire — or so a quick scan of any media, from porn to HBO, will tell you,” Paltrow wrote.
 “But the reality about anal is not, actually, that everyone’s doing it.”